The MEPS Story

 We encourage and welcome all parents to become involved in PTA, please contact the office for any additional information or details of meeting dates and times.

-Each year, many students from Grade 6 are selected as Student Leaders.
+Each year, many students from Year 6 are selected as Student Leaders.
 Interested students write letters and participate in interviews to demonstrate their abilities.
 Student Leaders assist and oversee the many areas of school activities and events throughout the year or to perform other school leadership duties.
 You may have had one assist you on a school tour!
-Our students in Grade 6 have the potential to become our;
+Our students in Year 6 have the potential to become our;

 - Communication Leaders